xma711/notebook/android/app_development/README.md

 The most common type of service is IntentService.
 We also need to register the intentService in the manifest file.
 The communication between the activity and the background interntservice is a publish-subscribe model.
-The intentservice publish an intent when it is done, and whichever activity that subcribes to the topic will get the intent and thus the data with it.
+The intentservice publish an intent when it is done, and whichever activity that subscribes to the topic will get the intent and thus the data with it.

-Each activity has its life cyble.
+Each activity has its life cycle.
 The most important ones are onCreate(), onResume(), onPause() etc.
 We should provide details procedures for these functions.